 A Bye for a Bye

-Kiffin offers a fair point when he said, “And it’s not just, do you potentially get knocked out by losing that?
+Kiffin offers a fair point when he says, “And it’s not just, do you potentially get knocked out by losing that?
 Do you (have) more injuries?
 So, you’re going to go get more injuries, play another game to get a bye, but then the other people are having their bye while you’re playing.”

 But in the example of a team like 8-2 (6-2 SEC) Georgia, missing out on the SEC championship while getting a lesser playoff seed may just be in their best interest.